kopop8/Better-MURA-v1.11/README.md

 2. Put MURA folders in this directory.
 3. python renamer.py
 4. When programm finishes the directorie are now named according to the new csv files

+## Contribution
+Help with this project will be greatly appreciated!
+If you see a false positive or false negative that isn't already in changed_studies.txt, it would be appreciated if you made a pull request fixing them.
+Right now this project focusses only on false negatives, so if someone who is qualified is willing to help fix the false positive you can send me a message.
+Together we can make MURA better :)